 To get a good idea of the possible pitfalls of EMS+, you’ll have to look on either the Google Play website or in the App Store, depending on which hardware you’ll be using.
 As follows are some common complaints across both platforms.
 I hope you have a good chunk of time if you plan to read this section because it’s a doozy!

-- Poor Customer Service: While EMS+ touts its 24/7 telephone and email support, one of the most common complaints from users was that they were either unable to reach a customer service representative or that the representative couldn’t help them with their problem.
+- Poor Customer Service: While EMS+ touts its 24/7 telephone and email support, one of the most common complaints from users was that they could not reach a customer service representative or the representative couldn’t help them with their problem.
 Not receiving any response to email inquiries was also a frequent complaint.

 - Chargebacks, Sudden Terminations, & Withheld Funds: To be fair, these issues can arise with any third-party payment processor.
 However, some processors have invested in systems to minimize the potential of account troubles for their merchants.
 I somehow get the impression that EMS isn’t one of those companies.
 Learn how to avoid holds and freezes to reduce the risk of a problem with your account.

 - Hardware Incompatibility: While it’s advertised as being compatible with Android 4.0 or higher, a lot of people found out the hard way that the app wouldn’t work with their phone.
 As mentioned, older Android phones seem to work better, suggesting that EMS hasn’t been very diligent about updating the Plus app to ensure compatibility with the newer phones and versions of the Android software.